 An echocardiogram stress test, also called a heart stress test, is used to see how an individual’s heart muscle contracts while exercising compared to while at rest.
 This non-invasive cardiology test combines two separate tests, an echocardiogram (Echo) and a treadmill stress test (TST), to determine and evaluate how well the heart and its valves are functioning, how well the heart can handle activity, and the likelihood of the individual developing coronary heart disease.
 You need your heart to be in the best health possible so that it can cope with the stresses and strains of life.
-Luckily, there are herbal remedies like nuleaf naturals which can give you some much needed relief if you ever feel close to breaking point.

 Whether you live in Nassau or Suffolk County, New York, Heart & Health is conveniently located, right here on Long Island, in order to provide you with the most effective Stress Test Screening.